 The Food Rescue & Delivery Program is the core of our work.
 With 8 trucks and 1 van on the road, we connect excess food with those in need.
-The program runs 7 days a week and provides food to our network of over 220 social service agencies.
-This year, our goal is to rescue and deliver 8.5 million pounds of food.
+The program runs 7 days a week and provides food to our network of over 225 social service agencies.
+Our goal is to rescue 10.2 million pounds of food this year.

 Second Harvest works with grocery retailers, food manufacturers, food distributors, the Ontario Food Terminal, St. Lawrence Market, event planners, hotels and restaurants to prevent good food from going to waste.

 These forward-thinking groups make a commitment to hunger relief and improving our environment by donating their excess, fresh food to Second Harvest instead of throwing it in the garbage.

 The food we rescue and deliver is primarily perishable; fruits, vegetables, meat, dairy and more.
 Everything we deliver is perfectly good food that has been donated because it is close to expiry and likely won’t sell, overstock, mislabeled, discontinued, discounted or has damaged packaging.